urrahaha/stable-diffusion-webui-reForge/README.md

 # Lora Block Weight and Lora ctl (Control)

-I've added these repos adapted for reforge as a built-in extensions.
+I've added these repos adapted for reforge.

 This wouldn't be possible to do without the original ones!

 Huge credits to hako mikan for Lora block weight.

 Huge credits to cheald for Lora ctl (Control).
+Link for the reforge extension is: https://github.com/Panchovix/sd_webui_loractl_reforge_w.git

 Many thanks to @1rre for his work for preliminary working version for lora control!